Open Accessibility Menu

 Types of Anesthesia

-• Regional Anesthesia: In regional anesthesia, anesthetic is injected close to a nerve or the spinal cord to numb a select part of the body.
-Regional anesthesia allows you to stay awake and aware and is often used during childbirth.
+• Regional Anesthesia: With regional anesthesia, anesthetic medication is injected close to a nerve or the spinal cord to numb a specific part of the body.
+This type of anesthesia can allow you to remain awake and aware during your surgery or procedure.
+It is often used during childbirth, and also helps alleviate pain for up to 24 hours following an orthopedic procedures.
+Types of regional anesthesia include nerve block, spinal, and epidural.

-• Local Anesthesia: Local anesthesia is for minor procedures that only require an injection to numb a small area, such as getting stitches or having a mole removed.
+• Local Anesthesia: Local anesthesia is used for minor procedures that only require the injection of a Novocain-like medication to numb a small area.
+Stitches or other skin procedures such as Mohs surgery or mole removals are common instances where local anesthesia is appropriate.